 The sectors in which blockchain is making its robust contributions are -

 The licenses for creating media content and its distribution are sold country by country.
-And subscribers/users struggle to access the contents in another country.
-Blockchain technology’s immutability and transparency feature enable content creators and their distributors to manage content peer-to-peer.
+And subscribers/users struggle to access the content in another country.
+Blockchain technology's immutability and transparency feature enables content creators and their distributors to manage content peer-to-peer.

-Hence, making it easy for users to subscribe to the content leaves no space for piracy or duplicity of content.
-It will hugely benefit original content creators directly, and blockchain will revolutionize this industry.
+Hence, making it easy for users to subscribe to the content leaves no space for piracy or duplicity.
+It will benefit original content creators directly, and blockchain will revolutionize this industry.